-- 1. Nothing in this MOU alters, amends, or affects in any way the statutory or regulatory authority of the Parties or other agencies. - 2.
+- 1. Nothing in this MOU alters, amends, or affects in any way the statutory or regulatory authority of the respective Parties or other agencies. - 2.
 Nothing in this MOU limits informal consultations not otherwise mentioned in this agreement. - 3.
 This MOU is to be executed in full compliance with all applicable laws. - 4.
 Nothing in this MOU may be construed to obligate or commit funds or serve as the basis for a transfer of funds.
 Nothing in this agreement may be construed to obligate the Parties to any current or future expenditure of resources in advance or in excess of the availability of appropriations from Congress.
-This agreement does not obligate the Parties to spend funds on any project or purpose even if the funds are available. - 5.
-This MOU is not intended to, nor does it, create any right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity by any person or Party against the U.S., the State of Alaska, or their respective agencies, officers, or any other person.
+Nor does this agreement obligate the Parties to spend funds on any particular project or purpose, even if the funds are available.

+5. This MOU is not intended to, nor does it create any right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity by any person or Party against the United States, the State of California, or their respective agencies, officers, or any other person.